-Option and its description Argument Description MSDP-config tail Append the last 10 lines of each file to standard output.
+Option and its description Argument Description MSDP-config Access the MSDP configuration files. tail Append the last 10 lines of each file to standard output.
+Access the WODT configuration files.
 This command requires the following parameters: file Enter the filename.
-This is a required parameter. options Enter the supported options for grep: -i, -w, -E, OF tail: -f, -n. collect Collect files for transferring to the target host.
+This is a required parameter. options Enter the supported options for grep: -i, -w, -E, or tail: -f, -n. collect Collect files for transferring to the target host.
 This command requires the following parameters: mmin Find files that are modified n minutes ago.
 Same as mmin option in find command.
-For example, 15, +15, -15. pattern Specify the naming pattern to find and select matching files and folders.
+For example, 15 +15, -15. pattern Specify the naming pattern to find and select matching files and folders.
 For example, spoold, or spad. mtime Finds files that are modified n24 hours ago.
 Same as mtime option in find command.
 For example, 2, +2, -2. ls List information about the FILEs.
 Use the dir parameter to enter the directory name. scp